averbraeck/gscg-design/doc/1-scope/scope-end-users.md

 A short definition of each end-user is given below.

 ### Portal administrator
 The portal administrator can create organizations, users and games.
-In a sense, the portal administrator has access to all functions of the other stakeholders, except the player's functions since that might involve another web interface.
+Because the portal administrator can allocate roles for organizations and games, the portal administrator indirectly has access to all functions of the other end users, by allocating a role to itself.

 ### Game designer
 The game designer is responsible for creating and removing games from the database, and setting the game parameters such as organizations, scenarios and allowable strategies for the players.